 - Create a Term Schedule Consult the syllabi for your classes and identify important academic dates, assignment and project due dates, and dates of term exams.

-- Design a Weekly Schedule Develop a weekly for the term that contains your lecture times, study blocks, and personal time for socializing, meals, exercising and other aspects of your life.
+- Create a Detailed Weekly Schedule Develop a weekly for the term that contains your lecture times, study blocks, and personal time for socializing, meals, exercising and other aspects of your life.

 - Manage Your Projects Break down larger assignments into smaller steps and develop a schedule for dates of completion for each step.